 So, even when you’re following the recommended size and weight chart, it might not be the right size for your baby to fit snugly, resulting in a diaper blowout.

-Also, some diapers don’t come with an elastic in the back and don’t fit properly which leads to leak at the back.
+Also, some diapers don’t come with an elastic in the back and don’t fit properly, which leads to leaks at the back.

 Your Baby’s Pooped After Days of Constipation